sianshrestha/Telstra-SIM-Activator/README.md

 * SLF4J + Logback for logging
 * Maven for build automation

----

 ## Notes

 * The H2 in-memory database resets on each application start for testing convenience.
 * Logging replaces all `System.err` usages for improved error handling.
 * Please ensure your Java and Maven versions are compatible.

----

-## License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.